docwarems/jmc-tutorial/docs/README.md

 ![eclipse jmc management console blank chart][eclipse-jmc-management-console-blank-chart]

 Click the Add... button of the new chart.
-In the attribute selector dialog, go to the Filter text field and enter “Th” (without quotation marks).
+In the attribute selector dialog, go to the Filter text field and enter "Th" (without quotation marks).
 Select the ThreadCount attribute, and press ok.
 You should now see the thread count.

 ![eclipse jmc management console thread count][eclipse-jmc-management-console-thread-count]